 This teaching facility is outfitted with 25 microscopes and an instructional scope with video simulcast to four large-screen monitors around the room.
 It also has several transmitting light fixed arm microscopes.

 Our space in the Rarig Building Room 652 includes a large work surface for the processing and preparation of incoming field collections.
 The Rarig Lab also has industrial shelving for organizing and storing our collection and a fire-proof cabinet that is used to store our chainsaws and flammable materials.

-Once tree-ring cores and cross-sections are brought back from the field, samples are prepared using equipment housed in the University of Minnesota's Department of Art.
-We're extremely fortunate to have access to the Regis Center, which is one of the premier art facilities in the nation.
-The Center has more than 155,000 square feet of work space and includes a wood shop, metal shop and saw mill.
-Even more importantly, the Center's professional staff are an enormously valuable resource who provide safety training and supervision to our staff and students while they are using woodworking equipment.
+We are fortunate to have access to facilities at the Regis Center, run by the UMN Department of Art.
+The Center has more than 155,000 square feet of work space and includes a wood shop, metal shop, CNC center, and small saw mill.
+The Center's professional staff are an enormously valuable resource who provide safety training and supervision to our staff and students while they are using woodworking equipment.